mirior/MicrosoftSecurityExtension/README.md

 # gates-extension README

-This is the README for your extension "gates-extension".
 After writing up a brief description, we recommend including the following sections.

 ## Features

+microsoft security gate.

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.